osm-merge/osm-merge/docs/calculations.md

 evaluated and the most likely one returned.

 It gets more fun as sometimes the MVUM dataset is missing entire segments.
-Course sometimes OSM is too. conflation sucessfully merges the MVUM dataset tags for the segments if they match onto the single OSM way.
+Course sometimes OSM is too. conflation successfully merges the MVUM dataset tags for the segments if they match onto the single OSM way.